-The Sustainable Sites Initiative (SITES™) is a proud recipient of the following awards:
+The Sustainable Sites Initiative (SITES™) program is a proud recipient of the following awards:

 2012 H. Clark Gregory Award

 The award was given to the SITES program for its role as a major proponent for the creation and maintenance of healthy soils and sustainable landscapes.

 The PGMS Gold Medal is given in recognition for outstanding and long-term achievements and contributions to the green industry.
 The Sustainable Sites Initiative program was saluted for its prominent campaign to promote sustainability in the green industry and beyond.

 2010 Program Excellence Award

 American Public Garden Association

 This award is given to an APGA institutional member who has displayed a truly innovative spirit in the development of new programs and has pioneered in one or more of the disciplines appropriate to public horticultural institutions, including education, conservation, botany, gardening, horticulture, research, extension, or administration.
 The Lady Bird Johnson Wildflower Center and the U.S. Botanic Garden jointly received this for their work on the SITES program.